baitmooth/snow/docs/guides/Vector_Asset_Creator.md

 # Vector Asset Creator guide

-So you have decided to contribute to Arcticons, using your Android device.
+So you have decided to contribute to Snow, using your Android device.
 Vector asset creator is one of the easiest ways to create simple vectors.

 ## Getting Started